 Founded by world renowned wildlife filmmakers and photographers, photography is central to the Great Plains Conservation experience.

 Our camps are perfect for any level of photographer from professional to committed hobbyist to novice.
-From the Selinda Reserve’s herds of elephants, to sunrises over the Zambezi River on the Greater Mana Expedition, to ol Donyo’s Lodge photographic hide, perfectly placed in front of a water hole that draws some of the regions last “big tusker” elephants, our camps are a photographers dream!
+From the Selinda Reserve’s herds of elephants, to sunrises over the Zambezi River at Sapi Explorers Camp to ol Donyo’s Lodge two photographic hides, perfectly placed in front of a water hole that draws some of the regions last “big tusker” elephants, our camps are a photographers dream!

 Our vehicles are open 4x4s with a maximum of 6 guests (private vehicles available), many of which come with stabilizing bean bags and camera mounts.
 Duba Plains is even home to a specialist photographic boat for exploring the Okavango Delta.
 At Duba Plains, Zarafa, Mara Plains and ol Donyo Lodge each tent has a Canon camera and lenses for guests to use with their images downloaded on departure.
 At Mpala Jena in Victoria Falls and at our camps in Botswana guests can book a scenic helicopter flight to capture stunning aerial shots.
 For those looking to improve their photography skills at any level we have developed our Wild Studio Photography program which offers photographic tuition for all abilities taught by a professional photographer in both small groups and on a private basis.

 “Because of our careers in photography, many guests and travellers to our camps expect something photographic, a cut above others.

 Often, very keen photographers want to learn more, or improve upon this amazing craft.
 With this in mind, we have introduced the ‘Great Plains Conservation – Wild Studio”